top of page

 • Not subjecting to hard credit inquiries, which will impact your credit score for a period of time

-3. Household income
+Household income

 You likely already know how much your household earns, but you'll want to continue to pay attention to it as you plan to buy a home.
-We recommend that you keep your eventual mortgage payments to less than 30% of your monthly pre-tax income.
+We recommend that you keep your eventual mortgage payments to less than 35% of your monthly pre-tax income.

-In an ideal world, this ratio will be under 25%.
+In an ideal world, this ratio will be under 30%.

-How to start saving for a house
+How to start saving for your first house

 Saving for a house can be a lengthy process for some, but it is really important.
 Before you start saving for a home in your area, you'll want to understand how much it is likely to cost you.
 Use recent comps in your area or neighborhood that match the number of bedrooms, bathrooms, and amount of land that you want to buy.
 Sites like Zillow and Redfin can be a great help here.